-The Code Matrix Browser (CMB) offers you a new way of visualizing which codes have been assigned to which documents.
+The Code Matrix Browser (CMB) visualizes which codes have been assigned to which documents.
 The matrix provides an overview of how many document segments from each document have been assigned a specific code, and this for each existing code.

 The Code Matrix Browser can be opened in the following ways:

-- Selecting Code Matrix Browser from the Visual tools drop-down menu, or
+- Selecting Code Matrix Browser from the Visual Tools menu tab, or

 Code Matrix Browser options